minghui-liu/parallel_astar/README.md

 Note that the name of the directory that you store the generated graph should be `test_graphs-4` for Charm++ implementation.

 ### Mass Submit
 You can have your own `.sh` scripts or use our mass submit scripts to run the code. `mass-mpi.sh` and `mass-charmpp.sh` create submit scripts to run the program on 1, 2, 4, 8, 16, 32 processes. `mass-seq.sh` is implemented to the run program on graphs created with different K values.
-We used that script for our experiments but it can be adjusted by updating the for loop in line 33 in `mass-seg.sh`.
+We used that script for our experiments but it can be adjusted by updating the for loop in line 33 in `mass-seq.sh`.
 For example, you can change that line to `for K in 4 8` if you generated two graphs: `test_graphs-4` and `test_graphs-8`.

 # Plots